elkorn/walkins/README.md

 A small Bash utility to watch Jenkins build statuses.

+There are currently some reliability issues.
+A massive overhaul of pretty much everything is on the way within the `edge` branch.

 Requires [jq](http://stedolan.github.io/jq/) to be configured as a command to run properly. `jq` is available on apt, yum and the AUR. (let me know if you found it in another popular repository so I can specify it here!)

 Run it in a console window to have an overview of the build statuses and what's currently being built.